zeromq/libzmq/tests/README.md

 Note that testutil.hpp includes platform.h.
 Do not include it yourself as it changes location depending on the build system and OS.

+All sources must contain the correct header.
+Please copy from test_system.cpp if you're not certain.